vtsiatouras/data-mining-bsc/README.md

 ![Feature Selection](https://github.com/VangelisTsiatouras/data-mining-di/blob/master/readme_assets/attribute_removal_accuracy_penalty.png)

-The graph shows that with the attirbutes 20, 10, 18, 14, 19, 16, 15, 17, 9 and 3 removed, the accuracy of Random Forests can achieve ~76%.
+The graph shows that with the attributes 20, 10, 18, 14, 19, 16, 15, 17, 9 and 3 removed, Random Forests can be ~76% accurate.
 That makes the classification 2% more accurate.

 ### Frameworks & Libraries used